 - You may not come back for any vehicles or gear.

 - You may not remember what happened in your previous life.

-- You may not use your knowledge of what happened to influence the new situation.
+- You may not use your knowledge of what happened to influence your new life.

-- You may not return to within 1.5km of your death for at least 15 minutes.
+- You may not return to within 1.5km of your death and you may not influence anything within the 1.5km radius for 15 minutes.

 Exceptions: When you are RDM'd, VDM'd or you die due to an in-game glitch.

 - You must record this incident to avoid a ban (Prove your innocence).

 6.1 Green Zone - No players are allowed to initiate, rob, engage in combat, steal or lockpick vehicles.
 Anything considered a crime is not permitted in a green zone, including storing illegal items in houses.
 This is considered to be a safe-zone.
 Exceptions to this rule are as follows:

 - APC & SO1 may only use taser pistols in the green zone.